Weierstrass semigroups from cyclic covers of hyperelliptic curves: Introduction

-Finally, in Section~\ref{sec:explicit_realizability} we leverage Mumford presentations, Cantor's reduction algorithm, and earlier work of Flynn \cite{flynn1991sequences} to produce explicit models of hyperelliptic curves with torsion orders $N \leq 2\ga+9$; whenever $N \leq 2\ga+7$, our models realize all possible multiplication profiles.
-In Example~\ref{ex:fibonacci_numerology}, we combinatorially analyze those sequences of numbers eligible to be multiplication profiles of $N$-torsion point classes, and show that in each respective parity, the number of eligible sequences is a Fibonacci number.
-We also explicitly compute the effective weights of numerical semigroups attached to multiplication profiles of ``staircase" type.
-Appendix~\ref{sec:separability} is a collection of separability results for polynomials that are needed in order to certify that our models are smooth, while Appendix~\ref{sec:flynn} is a detailed treatment of (our adaptations of) Flynn's models.
+In {\bf Examples~\ref{ex:(2ga+1)-torsion}-\ref{ex:2ga+9}} of section~\ref{sec:explicit_realizability} we leverage Mumford presentations, Cantor's reduction algorithm, and earlier work of Flynn \cite{flynn1991sequences} to produce explicit models of hyperelliptic curves with torsion orders $N \leq 2\ga+9$; we managed to realize 14 out of 20 possible multiplication profiles.
+In {\bf Example~\ref{ex:fibonacci_numerology}}, we combinatorially analyze those sequences of numbers eligible to be multiplication profiles of $N$-torsion point classes, and show that in each respective parity, the number of eligible sequences is a Fibonacci number.
+In {\bf Propositions~\ref{prop:CT_presentation_and_ewt} and \ref{prop:staircase_minimal_generation}} we combinatorially analyze two distinguished multiplication profiles: the all-zeroes profile, corresponding to a semigroup ${\rm U}_0$ studied earlier by Carvalho and Torres, and a profile of {\it staircase} type, which indexes a semigroup ${\rm S}_N$ for every $N \geq 2$.
+We compute the effective weight of ${\rm U}_0$ and a minimal presentation for ${\rm S}_N$, respectively, under appropriate hypotheses.
+And in {\bf Proposition~\ref{prop:non-secundiveness}} we show that modulo suitable numerical hypotheses, any $(N,\ga)$-hyperelliptic semigroup ${\rm S}$ of genus $g$ that arises via our cyclic cover construction is {\it non-secundive} in the sense of \cite[Def.
+5.1]{Pfl}, and therefore has effective weight at least $g$.
+We have also explicitly computed the effective weights of an extensive list of numerical semigroups via computer; our code may be consulted at \url{https://github.com/npflueger/cyclicCoverSemigroups} and our examples at \url{https://github.com/npflueger/cyclicCoverSemigroups/blob/main/listSemigroups-output.txt} and \url{https://github.com/npflueger/cyclicCoverSemigroups/blob/main/listStaircase-output.txt} respectively.

+Finally, Appendix~\ref{sec:separability} is a collection of separability results for polynomials that are needed in order to certify that our models are smooth, while Appendix~\ref{sec:flynn} is a detailed treatment of (our adaptations of) Flynn's models.